 Want to send holiday wishes to your loved ones but you’re lacking time and money?
 We’ve thought up the perfect way to do it!
 Put up a special MySpace or Facebook page (a blog will do the trick too) that’s the college student’s customized holiday e-card.
 If you’re feeling really festive, you can put up your favorite holiday song on the page so everyone will be in the mood to read your note.
 You can even attach a picture too if you’re feeling really chipper.

 Season’s greetings to all the friends and family of [insert your name],

 [Insert Merry Christmas, Happy Hanukkah, Happy Holidays.]
 I would love to sit down with fancy schmancy, sparkly cards and pen you all a personalized holiday love note that’s delivered straight to your door.
+I found about these waterfall cards instructions and have made a few.
 But … I’m a broke college student who cannot afford the postage that keeps getting raised higher and higher (my mom says it used to be 22¢ in 1987) and not to mention it, the cards in the college bookstore are pretty pricey too, unless you don’t mind if I dig through my parents leftover holiday card collection from last year, but I don’t really have time for that either.
 Plus, I’m buried in books, I procrastinated on my Lit 302 paper, I have four exams this week and, jeez, I need my beauty sleep!